playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/batching.md

 ![Selecting Batch Groups][2]

-The Model and Element components have a Batch Group property to assign a model into a batch group.
+The Model component has a Batch Group property to assign a model into a batch group.

 ## Rules for combining mesh instances